Eric Gales: Background

 Gales picked up the guitar at age four.
-His older siblings, Eugene and Manuel (Little Jimmy King), taught him songs and licks when he was young, in the style of Jimi Hendrix, Albert King, B.B.
-King and others.
+His older siblings, Eugene and Manuel (Little Jimmy King), taught him songs and licks when he was young, in the style of Jimi Hendrix, Stevie Ray Vaughan, Robin Trower, Frank Marino, Albert King, and B.B.
+King.
+Gales is a huge Eric Johnson fan.
 In 1985, the young Gales began to play at blues competitions with his brother Eugene backing him on bass.
 Although Gales plays a right-handed guitar "upside-down" (with the bass E string on the bottom), he is not naturally left-handed; he was taught by his left-handed brother and never second-guessed the nontraditional technique.

-Gales has released the albums Crystal Vision, The Psychedelic Underground, The Story of My Life and Layin' Down the Blues on the Shrapnel Records label.
+Gales has released the albums Crystal Vision, The Psychedelic Underground, The Story of My Life and Layin' Down the Blues on the Blues Bureau International label, a subsidiary of Shrapnel Records.
 Relentless (2010) was followed by Transformation (2011) and Live (2012).

 Career

 1990s

 In late 1990, Eric and Eugene Gales signed with Elektra Records, and together with the drummer Hubert Crawford released The Eric Gales Band (1991) and Picture of a Thousand Faces (1993).
 Guitar World magazine's Reader's Poll named Eric the "Best New Talent", in 1991.
 During this time he had two rock radio hits, "Sign of the Storm" (number 9, U.S. Mainstream Rock) and "Paralyzed" (number 31, U.S. Mainstream Rock) and had spots on television programs such as The Arsenio Hall Show.

 In 1994, Gales performed with Carlos Santana at Woodstock '94.
-In 1995, Gales teamed up with both of his brothers to record an album, Left Hand Brand (released in 1996), as the Gales Brothers.
+In 1995, Gales teamed up with both of his brothers to record an album, Left Hand Brand on the 'House of Blues' label (released in 1996), as the Gales Brothers.
 In 2001 Gales released his album That's What I Am on MCA Records.